viktoriaz32/EV-Market-Penetration-Forecast/README.md

 Tools: Python, Excel

-Note: All data in this project is simulated for demonstration purposes.
+Notes: Make sure you set your Excel locale to English (US) when opening the CSV so formulas and parsing behave as expected.
+All data in this project is simulated for demonstration purposes.
 No confidential or proprietary automotive data is used.

 ## Objectives

 - Analyze historical EV adoption data (2021–2024)
 - Identify market drivers (price, incentives, chargers, marketing)
 - Forecast adoption trends for 2025–2028 using Excel’s ETS algorithm
-- Simulate optimistic / pessimistic market scenarios
+- Simulate optimistic or pessimistic market scenarios
 - Visualize results in a professional KPI dashboard

 ## Feature Description